dry-rb/dry-rb.org/source/gems/dry-view/view-parts.html.md

 ## Decorating part attributes

-Your values may have their own attributes that you also want decorated by view parts.
+Your values may have their own attributes that you also want decorated as view parts.
 Declare these using `decorate` in your own view part classes:

 ```ruby
 class UserPart < Dry::View::Part